redysanin/BestPrice/README.md

 		Flight [originAirport=IAD, destinationAirport=LHR, price=$700.0, distance=3500 miles]

   Based on list of above flights.
-These are flight combination possible if i want to go from originAirport IAD to destinationAirport SFO
+These are flight combination possible if i want to go from originAirport "IAD" to destinationAirport "SFO"

 		  IAD-SFO -> $400